NC80321 Serial Number B-20 “THE LAST STAGGERWING”

 So, when Walter Beech set up his own company in 1932, he completed the design, and it became the Model 17, the first production Beechcraft.
 Beech continued with improvements that increased performance, and the type went on to set outstanding records in commercial, racing and military operations.

 Production of the G17S would total just 20 aircraft.
 16 of those were built by Beech, serial numbers B-1 through B-15 and B-20, the “Last Staggerwing”.
 The remaining four were assembled from components by Henry Seale Aviation Supply in Dallas.
 This particular aircraft is serial number B-20, built in Wichita and the last one built.
+Of the 20, only 7 remain which were built by Beech Aircraft Co.
+One of these is in the Beech Heritage Museum.

-The “Last Staggerwing“, s/n B-20, NC80321, was rolled out on December 3, 1946 for its first test flight by V.L.
+The “Last Staggerwing“, s/n B-20, NC80321, was rolled out on December 3, 1946 for its first test flight by Vern L. Carstens, Beech test pilot.
+All early flights were recorded by the pilot in the logs including Flight Test #2 and #2 by V.L.
 Carstens.
-All early flights were recorded by the pilot in the logs. — Ending a pioneering period of American aviation Walter Beech kept s/n 20 and used it as his personal and company aircraft before selling it to a Kansas oil man, Willis Hartman.
+Ending a pioneering period of American aviation Walter Beech kept s/n 20 and used it as his personal and company aircraft before selling it to the legendary American Polo player and Kansas oil man, Willis Lloyd Hartman.
 Hartman hired Ivan Behel as a pilot.

 Behel flew Hartman all over: to his oil fields in central and western Kansas for business, up to Creede, Colorado, to a favorite fishing spot, and down to San Antonio, Texas, during the summer to play polo.